 The following alumni have served or now serve as Connecticut Superior Court Judges:

-United States Attorney Nathan Smith went on to serve as United States Senator in Connecticut, and United States Attorney Richard Blumenthal served five terms as Attorney General for the State of Connecticut and now serves as United States Senator.
+U.S. Attorney Nathan Smith went on to serve as U.S. Senator in Connecticut, and U.S. Attorney Richard Blumenthal served five terms as Attorney General for the State of Connecticut and now serves as U.S. Senator.
 Thomas J. Spellacy was elected Mayor of Hartford, Connecticut in 1935.